Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 Some downtimes are always available, while many other downtimes need the use of a constructed building.
 Others can be done without but are made better by a building.

 Choose which settlement you are spending your downtime in and check the settlements thread to see what buildings are available.
-The DM will say which settlements are in range of the session.
+At the end of your downtime you need to be at the settlement the session is starting in, if you chose to spend your downtime in a different settlement, you will need to make your way there.
+Traveling before the start of a session costs `1`gp per mile traveled, along the most accessible route.
+(Settlement owners are encouraged to list the costs of frequently used routes in their settlement info)

 *Some downtimes require Ability Checks.
 These Ability Checks take place gradually over multiple days of work.
 Short term buffs such as Guidance (1 minute duration) will run out before they can assist you with such checks.
 Only 8 hour or longer duration improvements to Ability Checks (such as Foresight) can be used to improve downtime rolls.*